adlerweb/pyprologix/README.md

 ### InfluxDB

 A script polling a HP3478A multimeter every second and write the data to InfluxDB to be visualized using Grafana or Chronograf.
+Requires influxdb-python.